higoka/habbo-downloader/README.md

 $ cd ~/Desktop/myFolder
 $ php run
 ```
-*You can choose which production you want to use by changing it in the "run" file.*
+NOTE: *You can choose which production you want to use by changing it [HERE](https://github.com/higoka/habbo-downloader/blob/master/run#L5).*

 ### Commands
 - badges